COVID-19 Minnesota sports updates: Big 10 Tournament canceled

 Below is a quick-hitting list of how COVID-19 has impacted Minnesota-related sporting events to this point:

+* Major League Baseball is suspending all spring training operations and will delay the start of its season by at least two weeks.

+* The Minnesota State High School League is permitting “a limited number of spectators” for the remaining boys and girls state tournament games.

-* MLS has suspended its season for at least 30 days.
+* MLS has suspended its season, according to Sports Illustrated.
 Minnesota United FC was scheduled to hold its home opener on Sunday at Allianz Field.

 * The Minnesota Wild canceled morning skate and media availability on Thursday, and an NHL league-wide call is scheduled to determine next steps.